 What are the Minimum Driver’s License Suspension Penalties for DUI and Test Refusal Charges

-- For a first offense charge of driving under the influence: a minimum fine of $1,200, plus the Ignition Interlock device fees, and a minimum one-year driver’s license suspension.
+- For a first offense charge of driving under the influence: a minimum fine of $1,200, plus the Ignition Interlock device fees, and a minimum one-year driver’s license revocation.

-- For a second-time offense of DUI or DWI: a minimum $1,600 fine, jail sentence of 10 – 90 days, and a minimum 2 to 3 year time with a suspended license.
+- For a second-time offense: a minimum $1,600 fine, jail sentence of 10 – 90 days, and a minimum 2 to 3 year time with voided license.

-- For a third offender or more: a minimum jail sentence of 3 months, a driver’s license suspension time of 3 years at least, and having to drive wit an Ignition Interlock installed for several years after the conviction or guilty plea.
+- For a third offender or more: a minimum jail sentence of 3 months, a revocation time of 3 years at least, and having to drive with an Ignition Interlock installed for several years after the conviction or guilty plea.